towersvault/shinpokered/README.md

   - single-gender and nongendered species have no symbol since it is not in question
   - The symbol is displayed for a party mon in its status screen
   - The symbol is displayed in the battle hud only for wild enemy mon (the only time it matters)
+- Oak's aid at the bottom-left toggles the caught & gender symbols after obtaining the pokedex

 #Bugfixes:
 -----------